Gbertaz/GloBoSaT/doc/Tests.md

 The following are the results of the first simple comparison of two tracks recorded with the purchased [Ublox NEO-M8N Evaluation board](https://www.gnss.store/gnss-gps-modules/44-ublox-neo-m8n-gps-gnss-receiver-board-with-sma-for-uav-robots.html) and my [custom NEO-M9N board](https://github.com/Gbertaz/GloBoSaT/blob/master/images/neo-m9n.jpg).
 Far from being a scientific data comparison but enough to have an idea if my design works.

+I wanted to design a custom PCB to figure out if I can make the circuit to drive the Ublox GPS.
+Once I find a design that works, I can integrate the chip into any PCB without having to buy a pre-made evaluation boards.

 ### Test case
 Simple car ride of 4.2km indicated by the car odometer.\
 Both tracks were recorded under the same cloudy conditions, same temperature and with the same [Active antenna](https://www.gnss.store/rf-gps-antennas/25-high-performance-active-gps-antenna.html).